 God showed up that morning, through His Word, in a way that was very real to us, Jesus answered our question.
-In the process, he also made us laugh and brought us true happiness at feeling him so close to us in such a tender moment when we were asking, why does God allow suffering.
+He also made us laugh and brought us true happiness at feeling Him so close to us in such a tender moment when we were asking, why does God allow suffering.

 As I looked at my son’s smiling face, I couldn’t help but feel Jesus sharing in the joy of that moment with us.
-I could sense His delight at the fact that we knew him a little better through His Word in the Bible.
+I could sense His delight at the fact that we knew Him a little better through His words in the Bible.